 Where do Roles fit in?

-Roles are what allow us to assign specific tasks or permissions to users or a collection of users (see Create and Manage Roles).
-Roles live at the Category level and are available to all Sub-categories and Groups within that Category.
+Roles are what allow us to assign specific tasks to users or a collection of users (see Create and Manage Roles).
+Roles live at the Category level and are available to all Groups within that Category.
 Because they live at the Category level and trickle down to everything below it, that saves you precious time of having to create the same types of Roles over and over again for each Group.
 Roles can be re-used.
 It's simply who's assigned to those Roles that changes based on the Group the individual(s) belongs to.

 Use Case #1 for Categories, Groups, and Roles